acdh-oeaw/clarin-ccr-service/README.md

 ```
 ICCRService ccr = CCRServiceFactory.getCCRService();
 ```
-Factory returns singlotn object that is initialized with all concepts from the CCR.
+Factory returns singleton object that is initialized with all concepts from the CCR.
 Also, once per hour factory "refreshes" the object in order to provide long running services with up-to-date values.
 Data is parsed with [gson library](https://github.com/google/gson).

 ICCRService interface has two methods:
  * CCRConcept getConcept(String uri)